 Tickets are now on sale but only through this website.
 If you are planning to attend with a group of friends and wish to sit together it is advisable to book all of your tickets under one name.

-Please do bear in mind that we absorb all booking fees and that all tickets will be fully refunded should cancellation of the festival be cancelled due to COVID-19 issues or indeed due to any unavoidable issues.
+Please do bear in mind that we absorb all booking fees and that all tickets will be fully refunded should the festival be cancelled due to COVID-19 issues or indeed due to any unavoidable issues.